mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 When working with MCP and ADK, keep these points in mind:

 * **Protocol vs. Library:** MCP is a protocol specification, defining communication rules.
 ADK is a Python library/framework for building agents.
-MCPToolset bridges these by implementing the client side of the MCP protocol within the ADK framework.
+McpToolset bridges these by implementing the client side of the MCP protocol within the ADK framework.
 Conversely, building an MCP server in Python requires using the model-context-protocol library.

 * **ADK Tools vs. MCP Tools:**

     * ADK Tools (BaseTool, FunctionTool, AgentTool, etc.) are Python objects designed for direct use within the ADK's LlmAgent and Runner.
     * MCP Tools are capabilities exposed by an MCP Server according to the protocol's schema.
-MCPToolset makes these look like ADK tools to an LlmAgent.
+McpToolset makes these look like ADK tools to an LlmAgent.

 * **Asynchronous nature:** Both ADK and the MCP Python library are heavily based on the asyncio Python library.
 Tool implementations and server handlers should generally be async functions.

 * **Stateful sessions (MCP):** MCP establishes stateful, persistent connections between a client and server instance.
 This differs from typical stateless REST APIs.

     * **Deployment:** This statefulness can pose challenges for scaling and deployment, especially for remote servers handling many users.
 The original MCP design often assumed client and server were co-located.
 Managing these persistent connections requires careful infrastructure considerations (e.g., load balancing, session affinity).
-    * **ADK MCPToolset:** Manages this connection lifecycle.
+    * **ADK McpToolset:** Manages this connection lifecycle.
 The exit\_stack pattern shown in the examples is crucial for ensuring the connection (and potentially the server process) is properly terminated when the ADK agent finishes.

 ## Deploying Agents with MCP Tools